pierreyoda/Tetris/README.md

 # Tetris
-Simple Java classic Tetris game built with Swing.
+School project where the only requirements are to use Java and Swing.